 Acquisition Soldiers are involved in the entire modernization process from product and contract development, awarding the contract and fielding the equipment to the Soldiers.
 This positions acquisition professionals in a particularly vital role for the 2035 Army Modernization Strategy.
 “Acquisition Soldiers are helping to define what the requirements are—what do those weapons systems look like, where are those weapons systems going,” Harley said.
 “Start to finish, and cradle to grave.”

-Some of the systems associated with the Army’s modernization strategy that were showcased at the summit included the new Modular Scalable Vest, Ballistic Combat Shirt and the Ballistic Pelvic Protector.
+Some of the systems associated with the Army’s modernization strategy that were showcased at the summit included the new Modular Scalable Vest, Ballistic Combat Shirt and the Blast Pelvic Protector.
 “We are scaling back the amount of weight we’re putting on the Soldier,” said Capt.
 Kim Pierre-Zamora, a reservist attached to Product Manager Soldier Protective Equipment at the Program Executive Office for Soldier.
 “We’re also giving them that same or increased level of protection.”

 Pierre-Zamora presented prototypes of the next generation of body armor and outlined the improvements of the new systems.
 She described how previous versions of body armor often limited the Soldier’s movement and made it harder for them to perform their combat roles.
 “Essentially we made the Soldier a turtle with the [Improved Outer Tactical Vest] IOTV and the [Interceptor Multi-Threat Body Armor System] IBA,” Pierre-Zamora joked.
 “We covered them so much it caused a lot of musculoskeletal issues.”
 Those issues often lead to Soldiers not wearing their body armor properly or sometimes not even wearing it at all.

 The Modular Scalable Vest (MSV) can be more quickly and precisely adjusted to fit Soldiers better than the IOTV.
 The shoulders of the new vest provide unrestricted arm movement while still protecting the Soldier from shrapnel.
-The Ballistic Pelvic Protector is easier to connect, disconnect and store out of the way.
+The Blast Pelvic Protector is easier to connect, disconnect and store out of the way.
 “It’s that purpose-driven design,” said Pierre-Zamorra.
 “We’re trying to make sure our protective equipment works with the Soldiers instead of against them.”